 So as we learn to embrace the WFH environment, I see a huge opportunity to do it with style.
 This includes conducting webinars and workshops to give everyone the tools to ‘Work From Home with Style’.
 It’s so important to learn how to present yourself on camera, as well as, creating the perfect backdrop for your on screen video chats.
 I envision helping people be the best brand they can and getting them camera-ready!

-Gardening, photography, reading, skiing, hiking, biking, baking and traveling (it is limited to fantasy travel for the time being!)
+Of course, business is fun!
+But also, gardening, photography, reading, skiing, hiking, biking, baking and traveling (it is limited to fantasy travel for the time being!)

 Solving more and more complex jigsaw puzzles, baking, creating a COVID-19 cookbook and experimenting with loads of new recipes.
 I am making a mean and mouth watering roasted chicken with rice!
 Not to mention, capping it off with my double chocolate chip brownies with cream cheese!
 Yum!
 Oh, and, house hunting for a castle or chateau online.